Sydney Monorail: Metro Transport Sydney ownership

-Government takeover & cessation
+Government takeover and cessation

 The Government of New South Wales bought both the monorail and the light rail service from Metro Transport Sydney on 23 March 2012 to enable it to extend the light rail system without having to negotiate with the private owners, and to remove the monorail from the area near Haymarket required for the expanded Sydney Convention & Exhibition Centre.
 Veolia Transport Sydney continued to operate the light rail and monorail after the government takeover.

 The monorail ceased operating on 30 June 2013 and all sections of track and some of the stations have been dismantled.
 Around 70 million passenger journeys were made on the line during its lifetime.
 Two carriages and 10 metres of track have been preserved at the Powerhouse Museum.
 Two carriages are being used as meeting rooms at Google's Pyrmont offices.

 Ticketing and concessions

 Payment for single journeys was made by tokens inserted into the turnstile.
 For multiple journeys, customers could purchase pre-paid cards.
-The first card type was based on magnetic stripe technology and called the METROCard.
-Shortly before the closure of the Monorail, a new contactless card was introduced called the smart.
+TNT launched the Harbourlink card shortly after the monorail opened.
+The next card type was introduced when CGEA Transport (later Metro Transport Sydney) took over monorail operations.
+This card was based on magnetic stripe technology and called the METROCard.
+Shortly before the closure of the Monorail, a new contactless card was introduced called smart.